 Thimbleberry is a unique bramble native to the Western states with clusters of sweet red fruits, white star-shaped flowers, and big velvety maple-like leaves.

-Thimbleberries are prized for their bright red berries that ripen in summer.
+Thimbleberries are native food prized for their bright red berries that ripen in summer.
 They have a sweet and unique taste all their own (especially those grown in full sun), with a pleasant crunchy texture from the tiny seeds in each drupelet.
 A delicious summer treat, or great for jellies.

 Young spring shoots are also quite tasty.
 They are first peeled, and then eaten raw or cooked like asparagus.